teo-tsou/app_aware_5g/README.md

 A cloud-native 5G Network based on OAI platform, fully deployed on Kubernetes, enhanced with AI Unit to forecast the interactions between end-users and applications, and to improve the Quality of Experience of the users in real-time by utilizing the FlexRAN Controller.

+If you find this project useful in your research, please consider citing:

+  @INPROCEEDINGS{cnert,
+AUTHOR="Theodoros Tsourdinis and Ilias Chatzistefanidis and Nikos Makris and Thanasis Korakis",
+TITLE="{AI-driven} Service-aware Real-time Slicing for beyond {5G} Networks", BOOKTITLE="IEEE INFOCOM WKSHPS: Computer and Networking Experimental Research using Testbeds (CNERT 2022) (INFOCOM WKSHPS CNERT 2022)", MONTH=may,
+YEAR=2022,
+}

 **DEMO:**